BassVoss/BassVoss/README.md

 - 👋 Hi, I’m @BassVoss
 - 👀 I’m interested in learn and develop programs
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning
 - 📫 How to reach me ; Please send a e-mail to rbz@duck.com

 <!---